CloudWithChris/cloudwithchris.com/content/blog/introduction-to-api-management.md

 Once complete, you should notice that your API list now has an API available.
 If you imported an existing API, then you may now have several API operations that appear for you.

 > **Tip:** Feel free to explore the user interface at this point.
-It's worthwhile becoming familiar with the different levels that you can operate at (e.g. All APIs, All Operations, Specific Operations), as you can associate policies and change the backend details at each of these levels.
+It's worthwhile becoming familiar with the different levels that you can operate at (e.g. All APIs, All Operations, Specific Operations), as you can associate policies and change the back-end details at each of these levels.

 ![Screenshot showing a new API defined and the associated API operations, as well as configuration options](/img/blog/introduction-to-api-management/apim-3.png)